roboticslab-uc3m/installation-guides/install-cmake.md

 sudo apt-get install cmake
 ```

-### OpenSSL support
+### OpenSSL support (older distros and building from sources)

-OpenSSL support is required to download external data through the `file(DOWNLOAD)` command when a secure protocol is requested (e.g. `https://`). *Unsupported protocol* errors as described in [this issue](https://github.com/roboticslab-uc3m/installation-guides/issues/49) may arise when CMake was built from scratch without having set the appropriate options, also apt packages for older distros (such as Ubuntu 12.04) could lack this feature.
+OpenSSL support is required to download external data through the `file(DOWNLOAD)` command when a secure protocol is requested (e.g. `https://`). *Unsupported protocol* errors as described in [this issue](https://github.com/roboticslab-uc3m/installation-guides/issues/49) may arise when CMake was built from source without having set the appropriate options, also apt packages for older distros (such as Ubuntu 12.04) could lack this feature.
 For CMake 2.8.9 on Ubuntu 12.04:

 ```bash
 sudo apt install cmake # get CMake 2.8.7 first